-Qarahunge is a prehistoric archaeological site near the town of Sisian in the Syunik Province of Armenia.
-It is also often referred to in international tourist lore as the “Armenian Stonehenge”.
-Armenian historian Stepanos Orbelian, in his book History of Syunic (I-XII centuries) mentions that in the Tsluk (Yevalakh) region of Armenia, near the town Syunic or Sisian, was a village called Carunge, which means “stone treasure” or “foundation stones” in Armenian.
-The name Qarahunge is interpreted as deriving from two Armenian words: car (or kar) (Armenian: քար), meaning stone, and hunge or hoonch (Armenian: հունչ), meaning sound.
-Thus the name Qarahunge means “speaking stones”.
-This interpretation is related to the fact that the stones make whistling sounds on a windy day, presumably because of multiple reach-through holes bored into the stones at different angles in prehistoric times.
+Qarahunge is a prehistoric archaeological site near the town of Sisian in Syunik Province of Armenia.
+It is also often represented as the “Armenian Stonehenge”.
+Armenian historian Stepanos Orbelian in his book History of Syunik (I-XII centuries) mentions that in Tsluk (Yevalakh) region of Armenia, near the town Syunik or Sisian, there was a village called “Carunge” which means “stone treasure” or “foundation stones” in Armenian.
+The name Qarahunge is interpreted as deriving from two Armenian words: “car” (or kar) (Armenian: քար) which means “stone” and “hunge” or “hoonch” (Armenian: հունչ) which means “sound”.
+Thus the name “Qarahunge” means “speaking stones”.
+This interpretation can b explained by the fact that the stones make whistling sounds on a windy day, presumably because of multiple holes bored into the stones at different angles in prehistoric times.